top of page

 Day 6 and 7: Marrakech

 The final stop on your journey is the intoxicating city of Marrakech, which is a three-hour drive from Casablanca.
-Within the ancient ramparts of the red-hued medina, a kaleidoscope of sights, sounds and smells awaits.
-Marrakech’s lively souks burst with vibrant textiles, fragrant spices and skilled artisans at work while its historic palaces and museums reveal the city's rich heritage as a crossroads of trade and culture.
+Within the ancient ramparts of its red-hued medina, a kaleidoscope of sights, sounds and smells awaits.
+Marrakech’s lively souks are overflowing with colourful textiles, fragrant spices and enchanting lanterns while its historic palaces and museums reveal the city's rich heritage as a crossroads of trade and culture.

-As the sun begins to set, the iconic Djemaa el-Fna square comes alive with street food vendors, snake charmers and performers.
-If being in the heart of all the action is too much, head to a rooftop terrace restaurant to watch from above while sipping on a mint tea.
+As the sun begins to set, Djemaa el-Fna square comes alive with street food vendors, snake charmers and performers.
+If being in the heart of all the action is too much, head to a restaurant with a rooftop terrace to watch it unfold from above while sipping on a mint tea.

 For a better idea of things to buy in the Marrakech souks, check out my Ultimate Guide to Shopping in MoroccoAdditional Marrakech travel inspiration can be found here.